camerontarget14/masv-protools-integration/README.md

 ## License

-MIT License
+MIT License - applies to this integration code only.

-Pro Tools SDK files subject to Avid SDK license agreement.
+**Pro Tools SDK files are NOT included in this repository.** The Pro Tools Scripting SDK is subject to Avid's SDK license agreement.
+You must download the SDK directly from Avid and agree to their terms separately.
+This project simply provides integration code that uses the SDK once you have obtained it legally.